What Edge Geomatics Limited does

 Consultant

-I am a New Zealand trained Registered Professional Land Surveyor (RPSurv, BSurv (Otago), MSc and PhD (Calgary, Canada)), with over thirty years experience in Land Surveying, Land Development and Geospatial Information Systems.
+I am a New Zealand trained Registered Professional Land Surveyor (R.P.Surv., B.Surv.
+(Otago), M.Sc. and PhD (Calgary, Canada)), with over thirty years experience in Land Surveying, Geospatial Information Systems and Land Development.

 Previously, I was Professor in Cadastres and Land Tenure at the Department of Geomatics Engineering, University of Calgary.
-My primary areas of expertise covered Cadastral Surveying, Land Use Planning & Development, and Geospatial Information Systems.
+My primary areas of academic expertise covered Cadastral Surveying, land use planning & development, and Geospatial Information Systems.
 Research focused on participatory methods for development of livable communities with an emphasis on accessibility.
 I've also collaborated on various land tenure projects with a focus on systems for documenting occupation and ownership rights.
+While at University Andrew published over 65 times (peer reviewed journals; peer reviewed conference publications; non-reviewed publications).